The Switchblade tactical missile system is designed to engage stationary and moving targets. Credit: Photo: AeroVironment, Inc.

 Design and features of the tactical missile system

 The Switchblade system is tube-launched, rapidly-deployable, fully-scalable and man-portable.
-It can be remotely-piloted or be operated autonomously by a single operator and has the ability to wave-off / recommit a target after launch.
+It can be either remotely piloted or be operated autonomously by a single operator and has the ability to wave-off / recommit a target after launch.

-Length of the missile is 2ft, whilst its weight is approximately 2.5kg, and it is equipped with foldable tandem wings.
-The missile’s advanced explosive warhead allows it to attack soft targets and the loitering munition has very small visual, thermal and acoustic signatures.
+The missile is 2ft long and weighs approximately 2.5kg, and is equipped with foldable tandem wings.
+Its advanced explosive warhead allows it to attack soft targets.
+The loitering munition has very small visual, thermal and acoustic signatures.

 The weapon system and its payload, launcher and transport bag can be carried in an ALICE pack.
 It can be launched from different platforms, including self-contained ground launcher, air vehicle, ground vehicle, and watercraft.